codegouvfr/eleventy-dsfr/content/fr/blog/posts/interview-with-johan-linaker-RISE-2024/index.md

 ---
-title: "Interview with Johan Linåker from RISE about the report on software reuse"
+title: "Interview with Johan Linåker (RISE) about the Report on software reuse"
 description: ""
 date: 2024-05-16
 image: